releasehub-samples/bring-your-own-terraform-example/README.md

 ## Projects

-[Release Jobs](https://docs.releasehub.com/reference-guide/application-settings/application-template/schema-definition#jobs) allow you to run arbitrary scripts during an environments setup, patch, and teardown flows of your Application Template's [Workflows](https://docs.releasehub.com/reference-guide/application-settings/application-template/schema-definition#jobs) section. to create a "hello world" Lambda function to execute custom Terraform as part of an ephemeral Release environment's create, update, and teardown lifecycle workflows.
+[Release Jobs](https://docs.releasehub.com/reference-guide/application-settings/application-template/schema-definition#jobs) allow you to run arbitrary scripts during an environments setup, patch, and teardown flows of your Application Template's [Workflows](https://docs.releasehub.com/reference-guide/application-settings/application-template/schema-definition#jobs).

+The directories below contain example projects.
+You can fork this repo and select a project for deployment by editing [.release.yaml](.release.yaml).
+See [Deploying with Release](#deploying-with-release) for detail:

 <!--
 // TODO: Finish the cloud backend
  * [examples/aws-cloud-backend](examples/aws-cloud-backend) - [work in process]
 -->
-* [examples/aws-s3-backend](examples/aws-s3-backend) - demo using S3 to store Terraform state files.
+* [examples/aws-s3-backend](examples/aws-s3-backend) - Examples which store your Terraform state in an S3 bucket in your account.

 ## Deploying with Release